 Definition and Explanation

-Title jumping, in the context of vehicle transactions, refers to the process of selling a vehicle without legally transferring the title into the seller’s name.
-This occurs when an individual purchases and sells a vehicle without first registering it in their name.
+In the context of vehicle transactions, title jumping refers to selling a vehicle without legally transferring the title into the seller’s name.
+This occurs when an individual purchases and sells a vehicle without registering it in their name.

-In most states and countries, it is required that the title of a vehicle must be transferred to the buyer, who then has a certain period (typically 30 days) to register the car in their name.
+In most states and countries, the title of a vehicle must be transferred to the buyer, who then has a certain period (typically 30 days) to register the car in their name.
 If the buyer fails to register the vehicle and sells it to another person, this constitutes title jumping.

 Legalities and Consequences